 All the training I’ve planned out for myself has been half-marathon focused.
 Weekends filled with half marathon goal-paced runs, with a few snowshoe races peppered in–most of which were cancelled due to lack of snow.

-In the months leading up the Snowshoe National Championships, my focus was never on that race, it has always been on the half marathon I’ll be running in two weeks.
-I’m not sure there are many athletes who make the National Championships their focus, it’s usually something fun and different runners do to make winter training interesting.
+In the months leading up the Snowshoe National Championships, my focus was never on that race.
+It has always been on the half marathon I’ll be running in two weeks.
+I’m not sure there are many athletes who make the National Championships their focus.
+It’s usually something fun and different runners do to make winter training interesting.

 I’d almost forgotten about the goal I wrote down two years ago in my running journal: Finish in the top three at the 2018 National Snowshoe Championships.

-“What are you goals for the race?” my husband asked as we drove over from Bennington, VT to the race venue at Prospect Mountain in Woodford, VT on Saturday morning.
+“What are you goals for the race?” my husband asked as we drove from Bennington, VT to the race venue at Prospect Mountain in Woodford, VT on Saturday morning.

 “Oh I don’t know.
 I depends on the conditions it’s going to be slow.
 Depends on who shows up too.
 There’s some fast and fit women who could be there.”

 I thought top five on a good day, top ten if the field was stacked with talent.
 I was coming off a higher mileage week (56 miles) and already had 40 in miles in my legs including a tough track workout going into the race.
 There was no taper.
 This would be like running a race pace effort workout at the end of a regular training week.
 But I’ve been nailing those race pace effort, so maybe I could nail this?

 I found Amber Ferreira at the registration table and after getting our stuff settled we went out for a two mile warm up.
 I’ve been coaching myself during this training cycle, but I’ve bounced a lot of ideas off of Amber and picked her brain when it comes to training and mental preparation.
 She’s someone I admire and have really enjoyed getting to know.